 If you are working with Ubuntu you may want to know about the version you are currently using.
 If you know the Ubuntu version it will help you to determine compatibility with certain software or troubleshoot issues specific to a particular release.
 There are several ways to check the Ubuntu version.
-In this article, I am going to sh, you may want to know about your current versions you examples of how to check the Ubuntu version using Bash scripts.
+In this article, I am going to share some methods of how to check the Ubuntu version using Bash scripts.

 - Learning 2 ways i.e. using commands and system files to check the Ubuntu version using Bash scripting.